gricius/redux-anecdotes/README.md

 # 6.6: anecdotes, step4
 If you haven't done so already, separate the creation of action-objects to action creator-functions and place them in the src/reducers/anecdoteReducer.js file, so do what we have been doing since the chapter action creators.

+# 6.7: anecdotes, step5
+Separate the creation of new anecdotes into a component called AnecdoteForm.
+Move all logic for creating a new anecdote into this new component.